junxit/us-congress-bills-117/bill.md

       - **(i)** the first section of the Act of June 24, 1938 (25 U.S.C.
 162a);
       - **(ii)** the American Indian Trust Fund Management Reform Act of 1994 (25 U.S.C.
 4001 et seq.); and
       - **(iii)** this subsection.
-    - **(B)** *Investment earnings* In addition to the deposits made to the Hualapai Water Trust Fund Account under paragraph (2), any investment earnings, including interest, credited to amounts held in the Hualapai Water Trust Fund Account are authorized to be appropriated to be used in accordance with paragraph (7).
+    - **(B)** *Investment earnings* In addition to the deposits made to the Hualapai Water Trust Fund Account under paragraph (2), any investment earnings, including interest, credited to amounts held in the Hualapai Water Trust Fund Account are authorized to be used in accordance with paragraph (7).
   - **(4)** *Availability of amounts*
     - **(A)** *In general* Amounts appropriated to, and deposited in, the Hualapai Water Trust Fund Account, including any investment earnings, shall be made available to the Hualapai Tribe by the Secretary beginning on the Enforceability Date, subject to the requirements of this section.
     - **(B)** *Use* Notwithstanding subparagraph (A), amounts deposited in the Hualapai Water Trust Fund Account shall be available to the Hualapai Tribe on the date on which the amounts are deposited for environmental compliance, as provided in section 8.